NeuroTechX/ntx_slack_archive/_toronto.md

  >Tom has reached out to you for WWTO bryan_j, right?
 He wants to do it on BCI and Affective Computing

+4/6/2017 11:17 PM

+ **bryan_j** :

+ >Yes last weekend, sorry will respond tonight.
+We are on board and planning!